 Vitamin D – 25(OH)D Levels

-I got a phone call from the doctor last week and he told me my 25(OH)D levels were really high!
-I’m sure he said they were at 504 nmol/L (200 ng/dl) which is on the verge of toxicity.
+I got a phone call from the doctor last week and he told me my Vitamin D levels were extremely high.
+He tried to call me several times over a few days to warn me about it and make sure that I stopped taking vitamin D supplements.
+He told me that my results were measured at 504 nmol/L (200 ng/dl) which is on the verge of toxicity.

-The vitamin D results are actually surprising given that I don’t really get a lot of sun, and I only took around 50,000 IU a week for about 3 weeks starting from over 2 months ago. and then I lowered it to about 5000 a day; but sometimes 10,000 a day.
-During the second month I lowered it to around 1000 IU per day, but I was taking it inconsistently.
+.The vitamin D results were very surprising to me given that I don’t really get a lot of sun exposure most days.
+And I also only took about 50,000 IU per week for 3 weeks, starting from 2 months ago.
+After a while, I lowered it to about 5000 a day but sometimes took 10,000 IU.
+During the second month, I lowered it to around 1000 IU per day, but I had been taking the supplement inconsistently.

-B12, Folate, Ferritin
+B12, Folate, and Ferritin

 Folate – This result was normal at 10 ug/L (normal >3.0)